RobbieVerdurme/Discord-portal-bot/README.md

 ## Discord protal bot
-This is a portal bot that has some custom commands.
+This discord bot is inspired by the Rick and Morty tv show.
+It can create a channel in discord to another dimension and only the creator can close that portal again.
+The bot can also do some other cool stuff like managing messages, add or delete channels,...

 ## Change
 Look at [CHANGELOG](https://github.com/RobbieVerdurme/Discord-Portal-bot/blob/master/CHANGELOG.md)